-The Bowen Hills PDA is well connected, accessible and permeable to a full range of pedestrian, cyclist, public transport and private vehicle movements.
+The Bowen Hills PDA is integrated with citywide transport networks and is well connected, accessible and permeable to a full range of pedestrian, cyclist, public transport and private vehicle movements.

-A network of walkways and designated on-street cycle lanes supports the movement of people throughout the PDA.
+A network of active transport links including walkways and designated on-street cycle lanes supports the movement of people throughout the PDA.
 Pedestrian connectivity radiates from public transport stations ensuring movement to surrounding areas is direct and efficient.